 We took this photo in Kabwe, central Zambia.
-We had been driving from sunrise to sunset, and I had blown up at my travel mates an hour earlier under the stress of the long days.
+We had been driving from sunrise to sunset, and I had had a mini-meltdown at my travel mates an hour earlier under the stress of the long days.
 We were shattered, we needed beer, and we finally found this chance to relax before the sun went down.

 Before we left the next morning, we had to admire three taxidermied antelope which were on display in the garden.
 The attempts at preserving African wildlife produced something grotesque and frightening.

-They were skinny and emaciated; their bodies criss-crossed with ripping stitches; their feet reduced to bony pegs; their eyes widened in horror as if they’d just seen a ghost; their faces shrunken with snarling teeth and empty black eye sockets.
+They were skinny and emaciated, their bodies criss-crossed with ripping stitches.
+Their features came out in a disturbing state, too – their feet reduced to bony pegs, their eyes widened in horror as if they’d been alive during the procedure, their faces shrunken with snarling teeth and empty black eye sockets.